 Lastly sun protection should be used EVERY DAY.
 Unfortunately for New Zealanders we have very harsh UVA, UVB and UVC sun rays.
 The heat and burn of UVB is felt in summer, however, UVA is not seen or felt and emits damaging rays year-round (including cloudy or winters months).
 UVA causes damage in the deeper layers of the dermis effecting fibroblast cells, capillaries, and destroying vitamins.
 Sometimes this damage can be irreversible or incredibly hard to correct as you age.
 All skin types should apply sunscreen every morning, whether you are inside or not - your skin can still be damaged from these rays through windows at home, work or in vehicles.

-The best option when looking to find a suitable skin care regime, would be to book a complimentary skin consultation with your skin therapist.
+The best option when looking to find a suitable skin care regime, would be to book a skin consultation with your skin therapist.

 The consultation would include: